Kamajabu/KestrelTransitions/README.md

 - **`kestrelTransitionSource`** - Marks an image view as the starting point of a transition (e.g., thumbnail in a list)
 - **`kestrelTransitionTarget`** - Marks an image view as the destination of a transition (e.g., large image in detail view)
 - **`prepareKestrelTransition`** - Prepares transition context BEFORE navigation occurs (does not trigger animation itself)
-- **`KestrelTransitionRegistry.shared.setupTransition`** - Enables transitions for a specific UINavigationController
+- **`KestrelTransitionRegistry.shared.setupTransitionDelegate`** - Enables transitions for a specific UINavigationController

 ## Requirements

 - Both source and target views must be in view controllers managed by the same UINavigationController
-- Navigation controller must be configured with `setupTransition(for:)` before any transitions occur
+- Navigation controller must be configured with `setupTransitionDelegate(for:)` before any transitions occur
 - `prepareKestrelTransition(id:)` must be called BEFORE navigation (push/pop) occurs
 - Source and target must use matching transition IDs
 - Target view must be rendered and have a valid frame before transition completes